-The explanation provided lacks relevance and critical engagement with the content of the news article.
-It categorizes the article as ``fake" based purely on the writing style, stating that its ``simple and clear style" and ``formal and professional" tone are indicators of inauthenticity.
-However, these are not valid criteria for determining the veracity of a news article.
-News articles can be written in various styles, and a formal tone is common in credible journalism.

-The response also fails to address the core issue: the misleading nature of the viral video and the misinterpretation of Rahul Gandhi's statement.
-A more robust explanation would directly focus on the distortion of Gandhi's words and the intentional cropping of his speech.
-Furthermore, the explanation does not engage with any available fact-checking resources or offer a logical argument for why the content is fake, instead relying on subjective and unsupported claims about the article's tone and style.
-This lack of critical reasoning makes the explanation inadequate for identifying and debunking misinformation thus falling into non-preferred output.
+\textbf{Model 2: Mistral-7B-v0.1} \\ This explanation lacks relevance and critical engagement with the article’s content.
+It dismisses the piece as ``fake” based purely on writing style, arguing that its ``simple and clear” or ``formal and professional” tone indicates spuriousness.
+These are not valid indicators of news credibility, as professional reporting often uses such tones.
+The explanation further fails to address the actual issue: the misleading nature of the viral video and the misrepresentation of Gandhi’s words.
+A more appropriate response would highlight the intentional cropping of his speech and its distortion.
+Additionally, the model does not engage with fact-checking resources or logical evidence, instead relying on unsupported stylistic judgments.
+This lack of reasoning makes the explanation inadequate for identifying and debunking misinformation.